 It also helps to remember the context of the period: Mozilla Firefox was looking to block unsigned addons (the unity-webapp-addon was side loaded) and Chromium was to follow suit by limiting extension installs to only those from Chrome Web Store (unless in developer mode).

 Of note, the unity-addon packages were retroactively purged from Ubuntu 14.04 LTS in 2015.

 It was also argued that the user experience was far from ideal.
-Users, devs argued, preferred their installed web-apps to open in separate windows and not simple a new browser tab, as Firefox was (then) limited to.
+Users, developers argued, preferred their installed web-apps to open in separate windows and not a new browser tab, as Firefox was (then) limited to.

 ‘The biggest drawback was the way in which the feature worked’

 But perhaps the biggest drawback was the way in which the feature worked.
 It relied on creating a layer between third-party websites, as Canonical’s Michael Hall explained in a (no longer public) Google+ comment of the time: